Mary Shelley: The Eternal Dream

 Written by Seth Adrian Romo

-Part of the charm is the narration between various points in Shelley’s life.
-Additionally, the art is reminiscent of political cartoons that emphasize key aspects of the panel and never worry about filling each scene with immense detail.
-Visually it aligns with the emphasis that the reader is getting a close story of Mary Shelley, and the illustrations keep this in mind as moments shift from characters talking to rough textured sketches of minimally designed locations.
+The art is reminiscent of political cartoons that emphasize key aspects of the panel and never worries about filling each scene with immense detail.
+Visually it aligns with the emphasis that the reader is getting a close-up presentation of Mary Shelley’s life, and the illustrations keep this in mind as moments shift from characters talking to rough textured sketches of minimally designed locations.
+It’s clever in how the art shows what matters to the story and what ultimately feels like a blur where details are less important.

 Next